TatesTests/hugeo/README.md

 ## Editlklkjkling

-Justice is set up for adding, updating and removing pages, authors, posts, company details and footer elements in [CloudCannon](https://app.cloudcannon.com/).
+Justipopoce is set up for adding, updating and removing pages, authors, posts, company details and footer elements in [CloudCannon](https://app.cloudcannon.com/).

 ### Posts